elixir-capsule/capsule/README.md

 * contents
 * name

-A storage uses this interface to figure how to extract the file data from a given struct and where to put it.
+A storage uses this interface to figure how to extract the file data from a given struct and how to identify it.
 Currently capsule only implements the upload protocol for the URI module, because URI is a standard lib.
-The following is the example of how you might implement the protocol for Plug.Upload:
+The following is the example of how you might implement the protocol for `Plug.Upload`:

 ```
 defimpl Capsule.Upload, for: Plug.Upload do